 The passion that I found through this is off the charts.
 It’s cliché.
 When you love what you do, it doesn’t feel like work.
 It’s a different level of investment when you’re doing your own thing.
 Not just financial, but as an involvement.
-Your soul is attached to it.
+Your soul is attached to it

 Any time I show anything to people, they get really excited.
 That’s how I know it’s not time to stop.
 I’m giving it a shot with this savoury collection.
 I really believe it will work.
-For people that like granola and understand it, it’s going to be easy to get them into savoury.
+For people who like granola and understand it, it’s going to be easy to get them into savoury.
 For people who think that they don’t like it, we’re working really hard on the messaging and how to answer the question – what is it?
 What can they do with it?
-Part of the problem when I had the four flavours is that they lived together in a granola or cereal aisle.
+Part of the problem when I had the original flavours is that they lived together in a granola or cereal aisle.
 I didn’t know to plan for what was going to happen.